 Photo: View from the chairlift at Lake Louise

 Many resorts will offer staff accommodation for those working at the mountain for the season.
-Check out each resort page for further information on whether staff accommodation is available, what it comprises and rent costs.
+Check out each resort page for further information on whether staff accommodation is available, what it comprises and the cost of rent.

-If staff accommodation is not available, or if you would like to find your own place, there are a few Canada wide rental sites that may provide good places to start looking:
+If staff accommodation is not available, or if you would like to find your own place, there are a few Canada wide rental sites that may provide good places to start your search:

 kijiji.ca is a Canadian classifieds site with ads for many items, including rental properties.